khushichhonkare/merge-mate/FE/README.md

 # Merge Mate - GitHub PR Review Extension

+Usually, when I receive too many PR comments, I lose track of them because GitHub hides some behind a "Click here to load more comments" message.
+As a result, multiple comments get overlooked while resolving PR feedback.

+Here’s the ultimate solution—Mergeee Mate! 🚀

-A Chrome extension that enhances your GitHub Pull Request review experience by providing quick access to PR details and comments.
+It's a Chrome extension that enhances your GitHub Pull Request review experience by providing quick access to PR details and comments, ensuring you never miss important feedback again!

 ## Features